Richard-Burd/Richard-Burd.github.io/kurdistan.markdown

 ![peshwing brief](/img/previews/kurdistan/peshbrief.jpg)
 ](https://drive.google.com/file/d/11NvkIcxMQvhy-umrxWHQeY0-i2WYY552/view?usp=sharing){:target="_blank"}

 The big idea here is to build an *expendable* airframe as opposed to a ruggedized one.&nbsp;.
-The wings are made out of 3/16 inch foamcore board and the fuselage is made from 1 inch extruded polystyrene (XPS) foam board.&nbsp.
-All of the pieces are cut at home and waterproof-coated before they travel on airline planes.&nbsp; The pieces are then designed to fit in Tupperware containers that are in turn the right size for luggage bags.
+The wings are made out of 3/16 inch foamcore board and the fuselage is made from 1 inch extruded polystyrene (XPS) foam board.&nbsp; All of the pieces are cut at home and waterproof-coated before they travel on airline planes.&nbsp; The pieces are then designed to fit in tupperware containers that are in turn the right size for luggage bags.

 [
 ![Page 1 of 5 from the PeshWing 2D fab documents](/img/previews/kurdistan/2D_peshwing.jpg)